-Higher education in Greece, also called tertiary, constitutes the last level of the educational system, and is provided by Higher Educational Institutes – comprising all the University departments.
-Greek Higher Educational Institutions are fully self-administered legal entities of public law.
-Collective bodies that are established and act in compliance with special legislation administer each institution.
-Nevertheless, the government is responsible for their funding and the distribution of students to undergraduate programs.
+Tertiary education in Greece constitutes the last level of the educational system, and is provided by Higher Education Institutions – comprising all University schools and departments.
+Greek Higher Education Institutions are fully self-administered legal entities of public law.
+Each institution is administered by collective bodies that are established and act in compliance with special legislation.
+Nevertheless, the government is responsible for their funding as well as for the distribution of students to the diverse undergraduate programs.

-Higher Education University Sector aims at establishing, producing and developing science and technology, achieving our country’s future scientists’ high level, comprehensive, theoretical and applied training while promoting and developing scientific research.
+Higher Education University Sector aims at establishing, producing and developing science and technology in order to achieve our country’s future scientists’ high level, comprehensive, theoretical and applied training while promoting and developing scientific research.